Here’s where you’ll find America’s most well-heeled—and unattached—urban dwellers.

 4. Washington, D.C.

 With the most singles on our list—57.1%— Washington, D.C., can sometimes feel like a bit of a meet/meat market, for better or worse.
 Roll in a healthy median income of $69,632, and you’ve got tinder for some outsized date-night spending.There are plenty of restaurants, like Mark Kuller’s Estadio, where well-off diners can woo potential mates over foie gras and fine wine.
 Others might start their nights off low key, with some shuffleboard at H Street Country Club, and then ramp things up with an obscenely priced cocktail at Heist.
-Or at least an unreasonably priced one at the Rye Bar.
+Or you can find a place where the cheap singles go for a drink.

 5. San Francisco, Calif.